AdobeDocs/analytics.en/help/analyze/report-builder/t-schedule-a-data-request.md

 1. In the [!UICONTROL Basic Scheduling Wizard], configure the following options:

-* **Select Report**: The name of the report.
-For new scheduled reports, this field is populated with the active workbook name.
+* **Select Report**: The name of the workbook.
+For new scheduled workbooks, this field is populated with the active workbook name.

 <table id="table_6D5B1B832EB0451293F1902E2A1D1068">
  <thead>